 Action item: Could Alex Kech follow up on this when in SG?

-Action item: Jason B to check whether this is (partially) covered by the DTCC XBRL initiative.
+Action item: JB to check whether this is (partially) covered by the DTCC XBRL initiative.
 Same question to the Euroclear Issuer Agent to CSD initiative.
 (Assign to AL?)

 Rio Open items (this were discussed when reviewing the MPs updates – see attached)